Zyix-code/OSUpdate/README.md

   <samp>
     How does the OS Update App work?

 1. **Establish Database Connection:**
-   - Connect with your existing database.
+   - Create a table named "version" in the database.

 2. **Create Version Table:**
    - Create a table named "version" in the database.